Corps-Slesvico-Holsatia/cshsso/api.md

 The authentication is performed via a session ID and a session secret.
 Both data is provided via respective Cookies, namely `cshsso-session-id` and `cshsso-session-secret` respectively.
-Both must be sent by the client on each request that requres authentication.
+Both must be sent by the client on each request that requires authentication.

 ## Login
 Does not require authentication, duh!